silksong-modding/.github/runbooks/new-repo-setup/steps.md

     `gh repo create silksong-modding/Silksong.ModuleName --license EUPL-1.2 --public --clone`
 3. `cd` into the repo directory and create the project, e.g.
     `dotnet new silksongplugin --username silksong-modding --thunderstore-username silksong_modding -p`
-4. Clean up the template a bit:
-    1. Remove the `Silksong_` prefix from the plugin class name and related filename.
-    2. Change the plugin ID from `io.github.silksong-modding.silksong_modulename` to `org.silksong-modding.modulename` and remove the todo.
-5. Add a license expression to the NuGet package: `<PackageLicenseExpression>EUPL-1.2</PackageLicenseExpression>`
+4. Add a license expression to the NuGet package: `<PackageLicenseExpression>EUPL-1.2</PackageLicenseExpression>`
-6. Set up csharpier and husky
+5. Set up csharpier and husky
     1. Add a reference to csharpier in the csproj:
 	    `<PackageReference Include="CSharpier.MsBuild" Version="1.1.2" PrivateAssets="all" />`
 	2. Force `lf` line endings for everyone